DjikstraCS/CTF-Write-Ups/PicoCTF/General Skills/Magikarp Ground Mission.md

 ---
 ## Problem:

-We have to connect to a remote instance and browse it's dictionary for the flag.
+We have to connect to a remote instance and browse its dictionary for the flag.

 ![](./attachments/Pasted%20image%2020220330152605.png)

 ---
 ## Hints:
-1. Finding a cheatsheet for bash would be really helpful!
+1. Finding a cheat sheet for bash would be really helpful!

 ---
 ## Solution: